nxmoulleb/receipt-processor/README.md

 * `http://0.0.0.0:8080/receipts/process`

 ## Running the Docker Container
-1. run `docker build -t receipts-server .`
+1. Run `docker build -t receipts-server .`.
+This will create an image named `receipts-server`.

-2. run `docker run --name receipts-server -p 8080:8080 receipts-server`
+2. Run `docker run --name receipts-server -p 8080:8080 receipts-server`.
+This will create a container named `receipts-server`.

 3. Have fun!
 Hopefully you dont break anything too badly.